-You address in this letter why the relationship was important to you, maybe how you miss them, how you realize that it’s finally over, how you forgive them and yourself, and how you’ve learned that in order to survive you must let go of them.
+You address in this letter why the relationship was important to you, maybe how you miss them, how you realize that it’s finally over, how you forgive them and yourself, and how you’ve learned that to survive you must let go of them.

-Make it personal, emotional, but let it have one sole purpose – to thank them for the good-times and to say goodbye.
+Make it personal, emotional, but let it have one sole purpose – to thank them for the good times and to say goodbye.

 Now take this letter along with an item that you love and which is connected to your Ex, (a gift, a photo, something emotional).
 Take these and go to a nearby river.